cs1302uga/cs1302-tutorials/scripts/scripts.md

   the number sign followed by an exclamation mark.

 The interpreter must be a valid pathname for an executable program which is not itself a script.
-When executed, then interpreter will be invoked with the following command-line arguments:
+When executed, the interpreter will be invoked with the following command-line arguments:

 ```